v0nNemizez/MelCloudMicroService/README.md

 * You can only control one device pr class instance.

-* As of now, not all functions are implimented.
+* As of now, not all ATA-heater functions are implimented.

 # PULL REQUESTS ARE WELCOME!